selva-dt3/Student-Information-System/StudentInformationSystemWebApp/README.md

 - Students list with pagination, search, and inline actions
 - Create and edit forms with client-side validation
 - Delete with confirmation dialog
-- Optional realtime placeholder gated by feature flag
+- Optional realtime updates gated by feature flag
 - Theming with light/dark toggle
 - Minimal dependencies